Code-Life-Hub/Mod_18.5_Assignment/README.md

 ## CSS Styles

 The CSS for this project uses Flexbox for layout purposes.
 The main content has a top margin to create space from the header.
 Headings have a bottom border to visually separate them from the following content.
 The background color of the last section is changed to create visual interest.

-## Live Demo

-Please replace this text with the live demo link if available.

-## Contact

-Please replace this text with your contact information.